Richard Stallman's personal political notes from 2003: May - August

 That's the PAT-RIOT act for you.
 And note how the taxi driver, also a US citizen, was afraid that he would be punished if anyone stood up for his rights.

-of the president was used as an excuse to crack down on people that the
+On the unnecessary state of emergency in Serbia, and how the assassination of the president was used as an excuse to crack down on people that the government did not like.

 [Reference updated on 2018-05-10 because the old link was broken.]